 Your surgeon will let you know how much fat is removed and re-injected before your surgery.

 What if I don’t like my results?
 Can I get them fixed?

 Although Brazilian butt lifts are not reversible because some of the fat is grafted into the muscles, in some cases the grafted fat can be diminished by liposuctioning the areas around the muscles.

 Other issues, like asymmetry in shape/size, indentations or inadequate volume, can also be resolved, usually by adding more fat.
 You should talk to your surgeon to find out what their financial policy is regarding touch-ups and corrections before your surgery.

 When can I start exercising again after surgery?

 This depends on your surgeon.
-Some recommend just 2 weeks while others say about 6 weeks.
+Some recommend just two weeks while others advise about 6 weeks.
 Either way, you should always wait until your surgeon has cleared you.
 Always start off with light, low impact cardiovascular exercise, like walking, and gradually add more to your regimen.
 Strength training, like squats and lunges, should be added last.

 Will exercise ruin my results?

-Exercise and diet can impact your results because, after all, it is fat we’re talking about.
-While you may experience some fat loss if you lose weight, you’ll notice that it’s proportional.
 That means your butt may get smaller, but so will the rest of your body.
-You should also note that you’ll never lose fat cells — they just get smaller.
+You should also note that you never lose fat cells — they just get smaller.
+Exercises like squats, step-ups, lunges and deadlifts, are all helpful in building up the gluteal muscles (“glutes”).